blacktracksec/.github/profile/README.md

 <img src="https://github.com/BlackTrack-Debian/.github/blob/main/assets/blacktrack-laptop.png" width="100%">

 Off to a great start with using BlackTrack
-Network Cyber Security Distro
+Network Cyber Security Distribution

-BlackTrack is a distro free for penetration focused at network like ,wireless,Router and etc.
+BlackTrack is a platform free for penetration focused at network like ,wireless,Router and etc.
 BlackTrack is built on Debian based

-BlackTrack is a distribution or distro made based on debian, BlackTrack is designed for cyber security experts as well as for hackers and a student or focuses on network hacking or network penetration testing, BlackTrack can be used by everyone, BlackTrack is a free distro!
+BlackTrack is a distribution made based on debian, BlackTrack is designed for cyber security experts as well as for hackers and a student or focuses on network hacking or network penetration testing, BlackTrack can be used by everyone, BlackTrack is a free Distribution!
 Try BlackTrack now!

 * [BlackTrack Official Pages](https://t.me/blacktrack_distro)
 * [BlackTrack Official Telegram Group/Community](https://t.me/blacktrack_distro)